 type, issuing authority, and reference number(s) of all documents checked in the identity proofing process.

+[US / EZP800-63-2: §5.3.1.2.1]

+AL2_ID_VRC#025 Provide Subject identity records

+If required, provide to qualifying parties records of identity proofing to the extent permitted by applicable legislation and/or agreed by the Subscriber.

+[US / EZP800-63-2: §5.3.1.2.2; §5.3.1.2.5 b)]

 AL2_ID_VRC#030 Record Retention

 Either retain, securely, the record of the verification process for the duration of the Subject account plus a further period sufficient to allow fulfillment of any period required legally, contractually or by any other form of binding agreement or obligation, or submit same record to a client CSP that has undertaken to retain the record for the requisite period or longer.

+[US / EZP800-63-2: §5.3.1.2.1]

 AL2_CM_IDP#040 Revision to Subject information

 Provide a means for Subjects to securely amend their stored information after registration, either by re-proving their identity, as in the initial registration process, or by using their credentials to authenticate their revision.